signal-intrusion/airhorn/README.md

 * `master` branch is the completed app.
 * `workshop` is the starting point for your workshop.

+[WORKSHOP.md](./WORKSHOP.md) contains some instructions for turning airhorn into a PWA.
+Just checkout `workshop` and follow the steps.

 ## Installing

 Run the following command in the current working directory: